Highlights from the Ratings and Financial Report for Meta Materials Inc. (MMAT)

 Sponsored

-The average price from analysts is $3.00, which is $2.15 above the current price.
-MMAT currently public float of 270.74M and currently shorts hold a 10.71% ratio of that float.
-Today, the average trading volume of MMAT was 5.99M shares.
+MMAT currently public float of 270.74M and currently shorts hold a 11.16% ratio of that float.
+Today, the average trading volume of MMAT was 6.10M shares.

 MMAT’s Market Performance

-MMAT stocks went up by 10.15% for the week, with a monthly drop of -12.61% and a quarterly performance of -43.32%, while its annual performance rate touched -83.69%.
-The volatility ratio for the week stands at 5.44% while the volatility levels for the past 30 days are set at 6.38% for Meta Materials Inc. The simple moving average for the period of the last 20 days is 0.88% for MMAT stocks with a simple moving average of -49.31% for the last 200 days.
+MMAT stocks went down by -2.91% for the week, with a monthly drop of -9.98% and a quarterly performance of -46.05%, while its annual performance rate touched -84.06%.
+The volatility ratio for the week stands at 6.99% while the volatility levels for the past 30 days are set at 6.91% for Meta Materials Inc. The simple moving average for the period of the last 20 days is -0.92% for MMAT stocks with a simple moving average of -49.77% for the last 200 days.

-During the last 5 trading sessions, MMAT rose by +10.15%, which changed the moving average for the period of 200-days by -77.31% in comparison to the 20-day moving average, which settled at $0.8390.
-In addition, Meta Materials Inc. saw -65.33% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MMAT fell by -2.91%, which changed the moving average for the period of 200-days by -77.80% in comparison to the 20-day moving average, which settled at $0.8186.
+In addition, Meta Materials Inc. saw -66.89% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading